-A Barnes and Noble/South College Bookstore is maintained at the main campus for the convenience of students.
+A Barnes and Noble/South College Bookstore is maintained at the main campus in Knoxville and the Nashville campus for the convenience of students.
 All necessary books and some supplies may be obtained at the bookstore.
 The price of books and supplies is not included in the tuition.
-Hours of operation and policies/procedures relating to purchases and returns are posted at http://southcollegetn.bncollege.com.
+Hours of operation and policies/procedures relating to purchases and returns are posted at http://south.bncollege.com.

-Students at the Asheville and Nashville Learning Sites may also purchase books and supplies through the Barnes and Noble/South College Bookstore.
+Students at the Asheville and Atlanta Learning Sites and Online may also purchase books and supplies through the Barnes and Noble/South College Bookstore.
 Purchases may be sent to the student's home or to the applicable Learning Site.
 Students are not required to purchase books from the college bookstore.
 Some textbooks are reusable and can be purchased from other students if desired.
-A current list of textbooks in use at the college is posted on the South College website.
+A current list of textbooks in use at the college is posted on the B&N South College Bookstore website.